MiguelBennu/SimpleTodo/README.md

 ## Notes

  - The examples for "startActivity" of the edit Activity and "finish" of subactivity were not clear enough.
+ - Mouse pointer not visible via "Wine" on Linux Machine

 ## License